MecanicalDragon/ifuture/README.md

     - 'idList' - list of ids.
 Specify it, separating digits with commas or hyphens for denoting exact values or ranges respectively.
     - 'account.service.url' - root url of AccountService.

 By default TestClient will be launched on port 8082.
-Hit */potDoNotCook* url with any method to stop infinite requesting.
+Hit */potDoNotCook* url with any method to stop application.